 Praise for Cumberland Zone’s long-standing volunteer firefighters

-Some of the Cumberland area’s most experienced volunteer firefighters have been celebrated today for helping to protect their local communities from the ravages of fire.
+Some of the Cumberland area’s most experienced volunteer firefighters are being celebrated today for helping to protect their local communities from the ravages of fire.

-“I would like to make particular mention of Christopher Harper who has been a member for 43 years,” Senior Assistant Commissioner McDonald said.
+“I would like to make particular mention of Wendy Graham, who has been a member for 41 years and a worthy recipient of the Long Service Medal 3rd Clasp,” Assistant Commissioner Heffernan said.

-Senior Assistant Commissioner McDonald said everyone living in the region is aware of the hard work, and commitment that comes with being a NSW RFS volunteer.
+Assistant Commissioner Heffernan said everyone living in the region is aware of the hard work and commitment that comes with being a NSW RFS volunteer.

-"Whether it's responding to bush fire emergencies, like those we’ve seen in recent times, or assisting with flood rescue and recovery, our volunteers are on hand 24 hours a day, seven days a week,” Senior Assistant Commissioner McDonald said.
+"Whether it's responding to bush fire emergencies, like those we’ve seen in recent times, or assisting fellow emergency services, or the broader community in whatever their needs are our volunteers are on hand 24 hours a day, seven days a week.